nu5d10c/G2FUZZ/nyx_mode/README.md

 #### Nyx share directories

 Nyx expects that the target is provided in a certain format.
 More specifically, the target is passed as a so-called „share directory“ to a Nyx-frontend implementation.
 The share directory contains the target as well as a folder containing all dependencies and other files that are copied over to the guest.
 But more importantly, this share directory also contains a bootstrap script (`fuzz.sh`if you are using `KVM-Nyx`otherwise `fuzz_no_pt.sh`) that is also executed right after launching the fuzzer.
+Either of these scripts can be edited to more fully prepare an environment for the target, like transferring configuration files to the target's filesystem.
 Both bootstrap scripts use several tools to communicate with the "outer world":

 - `hcat` - this tool copies a given string to the host
 - `hget` - this program requests a file from the host's share directory